microsoft/vscode-azureappservice/README.md

   ![Enable Remote File Editing](resources/Remote_File_Editing_Setting.png)

   * To view a file, click on it in the explorer.
   * To edit, make edits in the editor and save it.
-When prompted to upload the file, click "Upload".
+When prompted to upload the file, click 'Upload'.
   * CAUTION: Manually editing your Web App's files could cause unexpected behavior.

 ## Known Issues